This lemon poke cake is made with a moist and tender lemon cake, lemon condensed milk filling, and lemon mascarpone whipped cream.

 Faq's

 Your poke cake might be soggy if you poked the holes too close together.
 Make sure that there's at least ½ inch between every hole.
-Also, ensure that you let your cake cool to room temperature before you add the filling.

 We use all-purpose flour for this cake, self-rising flour, and cake flour will work great as well.